This page provides information about our purpose, role, priorities, strategic direction and legislative responsibilities.

 - Environmental Reporting Act 2015

-Our annual Regulatory stewardship strategy, first published in September 2016, details our progress on the management of the above pieces of legislation.
+Our Regulatory stewardship strategy, first published in September 2016, details our progress on the management of the above pieces of legislation.

 We also monitor the performance of the Environmental Protection Authority.